timczerniak/gramadach_na_gaeilge/00_the_alphabet.md

 None of these letters can be lenited or eclipsed (see below).

-## Broad (_Caol_) and Slender (_Leathan_)
+## Slender (_Caol_) and Broad (_Leathan_)

-The vowels are divided up into broad (_a_, _á_, _o_, _ó_, _u_, _ú_) and slender
-(_e_, _é_, _i_, _í_).
+The vowels are divided up into slender (_e_, _é_, _i_, _í_) and broad
+(_a_, _á_, _o_, _ó_, _u_, _ú_).

-When a consonant has a broad vowel beside it, it is called broad, and equally, when it has a slender vowel beside it, it is called slender.
+When a consonant has a slender vowel beside it, it is called a slender consonant.
+Equally, when a consonant has a broad vowel beside it, it is called a broad consonant.

 ### _"Caol le caol, leathan le leathan"_

-This phrase means 'broad with broad, slender with slender'.
-It is a general rule for spelling, and it means that if there is a broad vowel on one side of a consonant cluster, there must be a broad vowel on the other side.
-Equally, if there is a slender vowel on one side of a consonant cluster, there must be a slender vowel on the other side.
+This phrase means 'slender with slender, broad with broad'.
+It is a general rule for spelling, and it means that if there is a slender vowel on one side of a consonant cluster, there must be a slender vowel on the other side.
+Equally, if there is a broad vowel on one side of a consonant cluster, there must be a broad vowel on the other side.

 There are exceptions.
 Words made up of multiple other words joined together (_comhfhocail_) can break this rule if the two words start and end with